 Changing a Clock Cable

-Changing a Clock Cable is done when the clock cable is broken and you order a new one from clockworks.com.
-This section describes how to swap out a broken clock cable with a new one.
-We are referring to post WW2 modern grandfather units of German origin in this section.
-However all have a similar method no matter what the cable driven clock your working with.
-The swapping is easy because there is a big hole and a little hole connected on the cable mount.
-The cable end fits into the big hole, and slides over to seat into the little hole.
-When locked in, its not going anywhere and seats in secure.
-This is the same basic theme on both ends of the cable, one slot being in the cable drum itself and the other on the movement.
+Changing a clock cable requires the movement to be removed from the clock case.
+These instructions refer to post WW2 modern grandfather units of German origin, however all makes have a similar method.
+Swapping the cable is easy.
+There is a big hole and a little hole on the cable mount.
+The cable end fits into the big hole, then slides over to seat into the little hole.
+When locked in, it seats in securely.
+It's the same basic theme on both ends of the cable, meaning, one slot being in the cable drum itself and the other on the movement.